NREL/edv_synthetic_smart_meter_data/README.md

 bundle exec rake simulate_batch_xml path/and/name/of/control/file/created/from/previous/step
 ```

-- The generated simulation files will be saved in the NAME_OF_OUTPUT_DIR/Simulation_Files directory.
+- The generated simulation files as well as updated BuildingSync XMLs will be saved in the NAME_OF_OUTPUT_DIR/Simulation_Files directory.

-- The updated BuildingSync XML files that includes simulated results (synthetic data) will be saved in the NAME_OF_OUTPUT_DIR/Bldgsync_Files directory.

 - Detail processes/capabilities of this step is also shown in the "Overall Workflow of Synthetic Smart-Meter Data Creation" above.